fossas/spectrometer/HACKING.md

 If on macOS, [dash](https://kapeli.com/dash) is a great tool that allows for downloading searchable package haddocks

 On linux, you can use [zeal](https://zealdocs.org/).
-(Currently there is an issue with building third-party docsets)
+(Currently there is an issue with building third-party docsets, if you discover a solution to get e.g.: `aeson` docs in `zeal`, please file an issue or submit a PR to fix these docs.)

 ## Cheatsheets